reach-sh/reach-lang/docs/src/rsh/compute/index.md

  `{!rsh} Array.zip(x, y)` returns a new array the same size as `{!rsh} x` and `{!rsh} y` (which must be the same size) whose elements are tuples of the elements of `{!rsh} x` and `{!rsh} y`.
 This may be abbreviated as `{!rsh} x.zip(y)`.
+This function is generalized to an arbitrary number of arrays of the same size.

 #### `Array.map` && `.map`